Pre-Apprenticeship Millwright and Electrical

 - Attend a program information session

-- Applicants will be tested in mathematics, mechanical reasoning and English
+- Complete tests in mathematics, mechanical reasoning and English

-- Applicants who complete the required tests may be invited to return for a personal interview
+- Complete the required tests may be invited to return for a personal interview

 - Acceptance is based on a combination of the test results and the personal interview